scottastone/stage/README.md

 ### Archive extraction safety

-Directories are transferred as tar streams.
+Directories are transferred as tar streams (uncompressed by default, gzip with `-z`).
 Extraction uses `tarfile.data_filter` (Python 3.12+), which blocks path traversal attacks (e.g., `../../etc/passwd`).
 Absolute symlinks and symlinks pointing outside the destination are silently skipped.
 On Windows, entries matching reserved device names (CON, NUL, COM1-COM9, LPT1-LPT9) are also skipped.

 ## Compared to alternatives